 How to Apply:

-- Please indicate your interest on housing application.
+- Please indicate your interest in the housing application.

 - By selecting this option, the Office of Residence Life will assign you to a room selection to select only into a space designated in Chase Hall in the Future Health Living Learning Community.